The following tables describe the validated

 Donn was authenticated by the Scottish authorities.

-TABLE AA: CHRONOLOGICAL LISTING OF ALL SUPERCENTENARIANS with Nationality (provided by Robert Young, GRG Senior Claims Investigator of Atlanta, GA)
+TABLE AA: CHRONOLOGICAL LISTING OF ALL SUPERCENTENARIANS with Nationality (provided by Robert Young, GRG Chief Claims Investigator of Atlanta, GA)

 There may be some temporary discrepancies with Table A above, since these tables do tend